England coach considers penalty shootout at friendly game

 LONDON (AP) England coach Gareth Southgate appreciates the penalty-shootout woes of his national team as well as anyone, and he’s trying to do something about it before next year’s World Cup.

-Southgate has raised the prospect of putting England’s players through a mock shootout at one of the team’s friendlies ahead of the tournament in Russia.
+Southgate has raised the prospect of putting England’s players through a mock shootout at one of the team’s friendlies ahead of next year’s tournament in Russia.

 ”It’s something that we are considering, how we prepare best for penalty shootouts,” Southgate said.